-2. Formulates and monitors a "Campus Informational Technology Vision Statement" focused on the role and future of Information Technology on campus.

-3. Recommends to Senate, which in turn advises ITS and Academic Affairs on policies, procedures and priorities relative to technology use and development on campus.

-4. Monitors and evaluates campus wide policies and procedures of ITS and their implementation.

-5. Disseminates information concerning campus wide policies and procedures of ITS to faculty.

-6. Solicits and analyzes input from faculty concerning information technology needs and concerns.

-7. Formulates and recommends to Senate, which in turn advises ITS and Academic Affairs, concerning models, policy, and procedures for the use of instructional technology, including distance education issues such as program priorities and assessment, faculty training and workload, course design and pedagogy, budget, scheduling, facilities and staff support.
+- 2. Formulates and monitors a "Campus Informational Technology Vision Statement" focused on the role and future of Information Technology on campus. - 3.
+Recommends to Senate, which in turn advises ITS and Academic Affairs on policies, procedures and priorities relative to technology use and development on campus. - 4.
+Monitors and evaluates campus wide policies and procedures of ITS and their implementation. - 5.
+Disseminates information concerning campus wide policies and procedures of ITS to faculty. - 6.
+Solicits and analyzes input from faculty concerning information technology needs and concerns. - 7.
+Formulates and recommends to Senate, which in turn advises ITS and Academic Affairs, concerning models, policy, and procedures for the use of instructional technology, including distance education issues such as program priorities and assessment, faculty training and workload, course design and pedagogy, budget, scheduling, facilities and staff support. - 8.
+Performs other duties upon the request of the Executive Committee.